Ukrainians pore over grisly aftermath of atrocities

-ANDRIIVKA, Ukraine (AP) — Ukrainian authorities identified bodies and pored over the grisly aftermath of alleged Russian atrocities around Kyiv, as both sides prepared Wednesday for an all-out push by Moscow's forces to seize Ukraine's industrial east.
+ANDRIIVKA, Ukraine (AP) — Ukrainian authorities searched for bodies and gathered evidence of Russian atrocities on the ruined outskirts of Kyiv, as the two sides geared up Wednesday for what could be a climactic push by Moscow’s forces to seize Ukraine’s industrial east.

-Western governments were set to toughen sanctions against Russia and send more weapons to Ukraine, after President Volodymyr Zelenskyy pointedly accused the world of failing to end Moscow's invasion of his country and what he said was a campaign of murders, rapes and wanton destruction by Russian forces.
+Western governments were set to toughen sanctions against the Kremlin and send more weapons to Ukraine, after President Volodymyr Zelenskyy accused the world of failing to act decisively to end Moscow's invasion and what he said was a campaign of murder, rape and wanton destruction by Russian forces.

-In scarred and silent streets of ruined towns around Ukraine's capital that Russian recently troops left, investigators collected evidence documenting what appeared to be widespread killings of civilians, some apparently shot at close range, others with their hands bound or their flesh burned.
-Specialists cleared mines from the areas, as Moscow focused its sights on a new assault on Ukraine's east and south at the end of the war's sixth week.
+In the scarred and silent streets of towns around Ukraine's capital that Russian recently troops left, investigators sought to document what appeared to be widespread killings of civilians, some apparently shot at close range, others with their hands bound or their flesh burned.
+Specialists also cleared mines from the areas.

-In Andriivka, a small village about 60 kilometers (40 miles) west of Kyiv, two police officers from the nearby town of Makariv came Tuesday to identify a dead man, whose body was left in a field beside tank tracks.
+In Andriivka, a village about 60 kilometers (40 miles) west of Kyiv, two police officers from the nearby town of Makariv came Tuesday to identify a man whose body was in a field beside tank tracks.
 Capt.
-Alla Pustova said officers had found 20 bodies in Makariv area.
+Alla Pustova said officers had found 20 bodies in the Makariv area.

 Andriivka residents said the Russians arrived in early March and took locals' phones.
 Some residents were detained and then released; others met unknown fates.
-Others described sheltering for weeks in musty, cramped cellars normally used for storing vegetables and pickles for the winter.
+Some described sheltering for weeks in musty, cramped cellars normally used for storing vegetables for winter.

-Now the soldiers are gone, and Russian armored personnel carriers, a tank and other vehicles sat destroyed Wednesday on both ends of the road running through the village.
-Several buildings have been reduced to mounds of bricks and corrugated metal.
-Residents are struggling without heat, electricity or cooking gas.
+With the sixth week of the war drawing to a close, the soldiers were gone, and Russian armored personnel carriers, a tank and other vehicles sat destroyed on both ends of the road running through the village.
+Several buildings were reduced to mounds of bricks and corrugated metal.
+Residents struggled without heat, electricity or cooking gas.

 “Where is the peace that the United Nations was created to guarantee?” he asked.

-Local authorities in Sloviansk, scene of fierce fighting back in 2014, warned Wednesday that the postal and pensions infrastructure was being moved out, and bank branches in the town are shutting down.

-Over the past few days, grisly images of civilians apparently killed by Russian forces in Bucha and other towns before they withdrew from the outskirts of Kyiv have caused a global outcry.
-At an audience Wednesday, Pope Francis kissed a battered Ukrainian flag that was brought to him from Bucha and called again for an end to the war.

-In the wake of the killings, Western nations have expelled scores of Moscow's diplomats and are expected to roll out more sanctions Wednesday, including potentially a ban by the European Union on Russian coal imports, amid a flurry of meetings of NATO, Group of Seven and EU diplomats.
+In the wake of the gruesome images out of Bucha and other towns, Western nations have expelled scores of Moscow's diplomats and were expected to roll out more sanctions Wednesday, including potentially a ban by the European Union on Russian coal imports.

-Measures will also include a ban on all new investment in Russia, a senior U.S. administration official said, speaking on condition of anonymity to discuss the upcoming announcement.
+A senior U.S. administration official, speaking on condition of anonymity to discuss the upcoming announcement, said the additional punitive measures would also include a ban on all new investment in Russia.

 Russia has insisted its troops have committed no war crimes.